Mar 17 , 2019

 Hands down my favourite plant of all time is the wonderful velvety goddess, the Philodendron gloriosum.
 I currently own 4 of these beauties, with number 5 due to join the gloriosum fam very soon.

-- New leaves tend to grow agonisingly slowly (from the first appearance of a leaf spike to the leaf opening in full, it can take a month or more), and then reveal in a gorgeous ombré tone that darkens over the space of a week
+Growing style: These guys are crawlers, meaning the main stem crawls horizontally along the soil, with leaf stems growing vertically from it.
+Ensure that the bottom stem, or rhizome, is exposed in order to avoid burying new growth under the soil.
+New leaves tend to grow agonisingly slowly (from the first appearance of a leaf spike to the leaf opening in full, it can take a month or more), and then reveal in a gorgeous ombré tone that darkens over the space of a week

-- Whilst seemingly delicate, they can withstand pest treatment quite well, as mine have been sprayed with hardcore miticide for spider mites (which they are susceptible to) and have done perfectly fine
+Pests: Prone to spider mites.
+Whilst seemingly delicate, they can withstand pest treatment quite well, as mine have been sprayed with hardcore miticide for spider mites (which they are susceptible to) and have done perfectly fine